Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Gradle.
 - [x] SonarQube.

 ### You are configuring the settings of a new Git repository in Azure Repos.
-You need to ensure that pull requests in a branch meet the following criteria before they are merged:

-✑ Committed code must compile successfully.
-✑ Pull requests must have a Quality Gate status of Passed in SonarCloud.
+You need to ensure that pull requests in a branch meet the following criteria before they are merged: Committed code must compile successfully.
+Pull requests must have a Quality Gate status of Passed in SonarCloud.
 Which policy type should you configure for each requirement?
-To answer, drag the appropriate policy types to the correct requirements.
-Each policy type may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.

 ![Question 49](images/question49.jpg)